matrix-io/matrix-creator-malos/src/python_test/README.md

 ### Write

 All pins on matrix creator start as inputs.
-For change to outputs the driver need message for each pin on OUTPUT mode. (see Javascript example below)
+For change to outputs the driver need message for each pin on OUTPUT mode.

 ### Read